Go on to Part Five

 Jan.
 14 Montreal, Quebec Montreal Forum

 A band named Maneige opened the show.
-It is illustrative of how well-respected Gentle Giant had become in Canada that they were able to play in a venue as large as this one.
-However, although total capacity of the Forum was 20,000, it’s estimated that no more than 10,000 attended this concert, with one press report listing attendance as 7,000.
+It is illustrative of how well-respected Gentle Giant had become in Canada that they were able to be booked into a 20,000-seat venue like this one.
+However, the Forum may have been reconfigured on this date into a smaller area known as “Concert Bowl” formation, according to one fan in at the show, with one press report listing attendance at 7,000.
 As was the case with all the Canadian stops on this tour, reviews for this show were extremely positive, with the exception of the Montreal Gazette which gave GG a terrible review.
 Their write-up included the curious statement that Giant “sound like everyone and have no distinctive sound of their own”.
 They did, however, express admiration that the band had enough humility to rear project the word “pretentious” above themselves at the start of the show, a new trick they began employing around this time.
+A couple other local newspapers pointed out the poor acoustics at the show, particularly in the vocals and the keyboards.
 Although not directly related to the concert, three people were unfortunately stabbed in separate incidents outside the venue, one a 17-year-old boy scalping tickets to the show.
 The Feb.
 8 issue of Billboard reported that, while in Montreal, the band recorded a live-in-the-studio special for the city’s CHOM radio.
 The whereabouts of this recording today, if it still exists at all, are sadly unknown.

 Montreal - ad and article about live-in-the-studio recording Jan.
 14, 1975